-We set out below, together with going concern for the group and parent company, those matters we identified a key audit matters.
 This is not a complete list of all risks identified by our audit.

-Key audit matter

-Carrying value of investment properties (group)

-The valuation of investment property requires significant judgement and estimates by management and the external valuer where applicable.
+Key audit matter How the scope of our audit addressed the key audit matter Carrying value of investment properties (group) The valuation of investment property requires significant judgement and estimates by management and the external valuer where applicable.
 The valuation of the group's property portfolio is inherently subjective to, among other factors, the individual nature of each property, its location and the expected future rentals, yield data and comparable market transactions.
 As a consequence, there is an inherent risk that the carrying value could be subject to material estimation bias.

-How the scope of our audit addressed the key audit matter $\,$

-We gained an understanding of the nature of the assets in the portfolio and ensured classification and designation are appropriate and in line with our expectations.

 We reviewed the stated accounting policy ensuring it is appropriate to the designation and has been applied consistently.
 We evaluated the capability, suitability and competence of the group's external and internal valuers, giving specific focus to their qualification, experience and, in relation to the external valuer, their independence.
 We reviewed management's assessment of the carrying value of the investment properties which was derived from valuation reports prepared by external valuers and internal surveyors.
 We carried out procedures, on a sample basis, to satisfy ourselves of the accuracy of the property information supplied by management as these form the basis of the valuation reports.
 We compared the output from the external valuers and directors to the levels of rents actually achieved and where possible, publically available benchmark data such as yields.
 We engaged our own independent property valuation expert to assist with the assessment of key assumptions included in the valuation reports in accordance with ISA (UK) 620 to challenge assessment of the carrying value of investment properties.
 We spoke directly with the management to confirm the basis on which they had prepared the valuation and how they had arrived at their key inputs, and specifically the property specific yields.
 We considered the adequacy of disclosures around the sensitivity of the carrying value to changes in reasonable alternative assumptions.

-undertakings are impaired.